life cycle of battery

 Temperature

-Temperature can have a huge effect on the cycle life of a battery, as it affects the chemical reactions taking place within.
-The optimum temperature for a battery is 25°C. Should the battery experience temperatures higher or lower than this figure, it can suffer from capacity loss.
+Temperature can have a major effect on the battery life cycle of an e-bike battery can be significantly affected by temperature because it influences the chemical reactions taking place inside the cells.
+The optimum operating temperature for many batteries is around 25°C. When a battery is exposed to temperatures significantly above or below this point, it may suffer from faster capacity loss and reduced efficiency.

 Currents

-This age of a battery also affects life cycle.
-Older batteries can have a shorter cycle life due to self-discharge and parasitic reactions.
-This means that batteries stored for a long time before being used will have a lower cycle life.
+The age of a battery also affects battery life cycle because older batteries can experience gradual chemical degradation.
+Older batteries can have a shorter cycle life due to self-discharge, parasitic reactions, and natural wear inside the cells.
+This means that batteries stored for a long time before being used may already have reduced performance, even if they have not completed many charge cycles.

-Once the battery reaches its EoL, it will start losing its ability to hold a charge, and the e-bike’s range will decrease.
-At this point, it’s crucial to monitor the battery’s performance regularly and plan for a replacement to maintain optimal performance.
+Once an e-bike battery reaches its EoL, it will gradually lose its ability to hold a charge, and the riding range will decrease.
+At this stage, it is important to monitor battery performance and plan for replacement to maintain safe and reliable e-bike operation.

 Check also what are the best batteries for power tools.